steven640pixel/PsedualMWP/README.md

-## PseudoDual Learning for Math Word Problem Solving
+## Solving Math Word Problems with Reexamination
 The code is the implementation of PseDual.

 ### Requirements